cheriimoya/BeveragesTracker/documentation/setup.md

 ### RFID reader

 In this project we used a MFRC522 RFID reader.
-If you want to read NFC cards like MIFARE DESFire you need to modify your reader as mentioned in [MFRC522.md](./MFRC522.md).
+If you want to read NFC cards like MIFARE DESFire you need to modify your reader as mentioned in [MFRC522.md](./MFRC522.md) or just buy a KKmoon PN532 or any other reader which is able to apply more than 3,3 V.
 Because all NFC cards need a certain strength of the electromagnetic field to properly activate and exchange their data.
 The MFRC522 reader only applys ~3,3 V this is enough for NFC cards like MIFARE Classic but cards like the MIFARE DESFire need ~5 V to get activated and exchange.
 Thats why we need to modify our reader to get 5 V support.